gsa-oes/office-of-evaluation-sciences/_connect/work-with-us.md

 ### What makes an opportunity a good fit for an OES collaboration?
 - You have an important question  related to an established policy priority
 - You are already collecting data on the program and outcome of interest
-- The Program or Program change has potential for significant impact
+- The program or program change has potential for significant impact
 - Your agency is interested in acting on and sharing results
-- The Program operates on a large scale or with many people
+- The program operates on a large scale or with many people
 - There is the ability to give groups of people different versions of a program or program change

 If this sounds like you, please get in touch!
 We’re excited to work with agency collaborators across government.
 Email us at <a href="mailto:oes@gsa.gov?subject=Partnering with OES: Project Idea">oes@gsa.gov</a> to start the conversation.
 We do not have the ability to respond to all collaboration proposals, but we consider each opportunity carefully.
 We look forward to hearing from you!